How to Line a Suitcase | Vintage Suitcase Makeover

 Are you still with me?

-Adding a small amount of hot glue at a time, and working your way across the piece will give the best adhesion.
-Adding too much glue will allow the glue to cool before you get the entire piece secured.
+Adding a small amount of hot glue at a time and working your way across the piece will give the best adhesion.
+Adding too much glue will allow the glue to cool before you can secure the entire piece.

 How to Make a Vintage Suitcase Lining